 Are you planning a trip to Alaska?
 If so, you’ll want to spend at least a day or more visiting Denali National Park & Preserve.
 Ranked by landmass, Alaska holds claim to some of the largest national parks in the United States, with Denali coming in at number three at a whopping 6 million acres (with Wrangell-St. Elias and Gates of the Arctic National Park and Preserve at one and two, respectively).
 It’s certainly the largest national park that I have ever visited, with its namesake Denali towering at 20,310 feet.
 But don’t let the massive size scare you.
 There are activities for everyone, including easy hikes, bus tours, and a visit with the famous sled dogs.
 Whether you are visiting Alaska on a land trip or on a cruise, here are some things to do with at least two full days to spend enjoying the spectacular landscape of Denali National Park.

+This post contains affiliate links; if you purchase something familyTravelsUSA may receive a small commission.
+As always, opinions are my own.
 Table of Contents Getting to Denali National Park Two Day Itinerary for Denali National Park Where to Stay and Eat Around Denali Planning Tips & Things to Know When Visiting Denali

 Before you start planning a visit to Denali, it’s important to know about the current status of the main park road.
 Initially, when we planned our 2020 trip, Denali shuttles and tour buses could take visitors 92 miles along Denali Park Road.
 In 2021, the road was closed to all traffic at mile marker 43 due to the Pretty Rocks Landslide.
 This limited access to experience much that Denali has to offer, like the epic views from Wonder Lake and hikes from the Eielson Visitor Center.
 We didn’t let this stop our plans, yet we still hope to return in the future when we can travel beyond mile marker 43.
 The park service is working on a plan and is currently expecting the road will be closed through the summer of 2026.
 Even with the road closure, we found plenty of ways to experience the beauty of Denali and see wildlife such as moose and even a grizzly bear!